Taxation, FAQs & Glossary

 What are the information supports made available to the shareholders?

-You will find on this website the Letter to shareholders (3 times per year) and the Shareholder's Guide.
+You will find on this website the Letter to shareholders (2 to 3 times per year) and the Shareholder's Guide.

 My contact information has changed; how to change them?